 In order to qualify for a temporary restricted license, you first need to:

 In North Dakota, DUI offenders are required to carry a special kind of auto insurance, known as SR22 insurance.
 When you purchase an SR22 policy, your insurance company will file an SR22 form with the State, which proves that you, as a high-risk driver, are fully insured.
 SR22 insurance is expensive, but some companies do offer competitive rates.
-You can compare some of those by entering your zip code here:
+You can compare some of those by clicking the button below: